onflow/flow-cli/docs/complex-transactions.md

 Read more about each command flags and arguments in the above links.

 ## Examples
 We will describe common examples for complex transactions.
-All examples are using an example configuration [defined here]().
+All examples are using an [example configuration](#configuration).

 ### Single payer, proposer and authorizer
 The simplest Flow transaction declares a single account as the proposer, payer and authorizer.